 - Extreme fatigue.

-Individuals with diabetes type 2 can also experience numbness and tingles in the hands and feet.
 Severe diabetes symptoms may leave you unable to perform your job duties.
 You should seek out medical advice if you experience the symptoms described above.

 Potential Complications of Diabetes